Autoimmune Encephalitis

 - First-line: IV methylprednisolone + IVIg or PLEX + tumor removal if teratoma found

-- Second-line (if no improvement in 2 weeks): Rituximab or cyclophosphamide
+- Second-line (if no improvement at 10–14 days): Rituximab or cyclophosphamide

 - Relapse rate: 12–20%; higher if no tumor removed or no second-line therapy

-- Post-HSV NMDA-R encephalitis: Develops 2–6 weeks after HSV encephalitis; clinical worsening after initial improvement → requires immunotherapy, NOT more acyclovir
+- Post-HSV NMDA-R encephalitis: Typically develops within weeks to a few months (median ~27 days) after HSV encephalitis; clinical worsening after initial improvement → requires immunotherapy, NOT more acyclovir

 💎 Board Pearl